IgorLucindo/sabocats-GAME/README.md

 # Criminal CATastrophe

-constroy your own map and be the one to win the match.
+Create your own map and be the one to win the match.

 # Setup

 It is needed to have node.js installed.

 # Execution

 Execute the following commands:

 ```
 cd application/server/src
 ```